2785/aoc2020/README.md

 # aoc2020

+This repo contains my solution for aoc 2020, for details about aoc itself see [here](https://adventofcode.com/)

 To run the code for a specific day, for example day 1, run `go run main.go d1`, commands take in custom input file locations, e.g. `go run main.go --input path/to/input/file`

 ```